 |Profile||Collected information about a researcher and/or user.|

 |Profile Proxy||A user who is designated to manage another user's profile.|

 |Profile Role||A description of a user's role at an institution.
 Used for grouping users in some areas of Pivot.|

 |Saved Search||A dynamic list of funding opportunities.
 The list presents the opportunities that match some search criteria, so the matching opportunities may change every time you access the list.|

 |User||A Pivot user.
 A user is assumed to be a researched interested in funding opportunities and/or an administrator.|

 Getting Help / Submitting Ideas to Ex Libris

 - If you require assistance, contact your administrator.
-To contact Ex Libris, select Contact in the bottom navigation links for view contact information.
+To contact Ex Libris, select Contact in the bottom navigation links.

 - To submit a suggestion or idea to Ex Libris, select Idea Exchange in the bottom navigation links.

 - Contacting Ex Libris for administration issues: